Devenet/Movies/README.md

 Before migrated to v2:

 - If you want to keep your logs, you have to rename the file `/data/area-51.txt` into `/data/logs.txt`.
-  Otherwise, nothong to do.
+  Otherwise, nothing to do.

 After migrated to v2:

-- You can delete obsolete files `/boxoffice.rss` and `/watchlist.rss`.
+- You can delete the obsolete files `/boxoffice.rss` and `/watchlist.rss`.
-  You also can add a redirection on your webserver to `movies.rss` file for the previous files.
+  You can also add a redirection on your webserver for the previous deleted files to the `movies.rss` file.
-- You can delete obsolete folder `/cache`.
+- You can delete the obsolete folder `/cache`.